 We are equally elated to mention, all of California Closets’ boards are made with recycled wood fibers, which can contribute to achieving LEED® credits.
 The LEED (Leadership in Energy and Environmental Design) rating system is the nationally recognized standard for green building administered by the U.S. Green Building Council.
-We also offer a variety of substrates; including a no added urea-formaldehyde (NAUF) board.
+We also offer a variety of substrates; including a low formaldehyde board.
 Your designer can provide more details to determine which board best suits your sustainable needs.

 With the above stated commitments in mind, we at California Closets are also proud to provide a variety of door and drawer fronts with sustainable features.
 These fronts include such characteristics as: high recycled content, CARB compliance, and compliance with LEED credit requirements.

 We are additionally delighted to offer sustainably made panels.
 These are translucent panels made from organic materials.
 Remarkably beautiful -- yet sustainable – these panels can provide accent to any storage system.
 These panels contain high levels of recycled content that can be reclaimed at their end-of-life stage.
 They are also GREENGUARD certified.
 GREENGUARD Environmental Institute’s mission is to improve indoor air quality and reduce human exposure to chemicals and other pollutants.